maxisme/notifi/README.md

 #### TODO

+- [ ] More efficient way to sort notification views in window.
 - [ ] When clicking on notification popup does not always open notifi OSX app
 - [ ] Better way of making the title links clickable.
 Sometimes not working.